 The City of Ashland Bus System (ABS) offers four routes throughout the Ashland and adjoining areas, extending to Catlettsburg, Kenova and Summitt.
-The system is a hub-and-spokes design with buses from the departing every hour Historic Transportation Center at 99 15th Street.
+These routes can be seen in Figure 6.4.
+The system is a hub-and-spokes design with buses departing every hour from the Historic Transportation Center at 99 15th Street.
 This location directly adjoins the newly renovated Riverfront Park.
 Bus stops are located at major points of interest such as Town Center Mall, Midland Plaza, the Library, the Movies, and King's Daughters Medical Center.
 The system operates Monday through Friday from 7:00 a.m. to 7:00 p.m. and Saturday from 9:00 a.m. to 6:00 p.m.
 Office hours are Monday through Friday 8:30 a.m. to 5:00 p.m. and Saturday 9:00 a.m. to 5:00 p.m.
+An Ashland Bus System Summary and routes and stops are detailed in Tables 6.5 and 6.6.